patxrick/FM-RDS-Receiver-with-the-RTL-SDR-/README.md

-# 📻 FM RDS Receiver using RTL-SDR (Simulink Implementation)
+# 📻 FM RDS Receiver using RTL-SDR

 ## 📌 Overview
 This project implements a **real-time FM Radio Data System (RDS) Receiver** using **RTL-SDR (Software Defined Radio)** and **MATLAB Simulink**.
 It demonstrates a complete communication chain—from RF signal acquisition to **audio output and digital data decoding**—making it a practical application of both **analog and digital modulation techniques**.